narfindustries/autopsy_bundles/build_notes.md

 SDK 7.1 comes with VS 2010, but not any newer VS versions.
 So, if you are using a more recent Visual Studio version, then you have to also install Windows SDK 7.1.
 - Download and install SDK 7.1: http://msdn.microsoft.com/en-us/windowsserver/bb980924.aspx
 - Download and install SDK 7.1 update: https://www.microsoft.com/en-us/download/details.aspx?id=4422
-- add the SDK 7.1 bins to PATH:
+- add the SDK 7.1 bins to PATH
--- Append this C:\Program Files (x86)\Microsoft Visual Studio 10.0\Common7\IDE to the PATH environment variable.
+	- Append this C:\Program Files (x86)\Microsoft Visual Studio 10.0\Common7\IDE to the PATH environment variable.

 ## Install Chocolatey and some terminal tools ##
 - cinst git ant Cygwin cyg-get python3 python2
--- ant MUST be ver. >= 1.7.1
+	- ant MUST be ver. >= 1.7.1
--- get cygwin64 (64bit)
+	- get cygwin64 (64bit)

 ## Install Oracle Java 8 JDK 64bit ##
 You can do this manually by getting it from Oracle's website, or use cinst to get it.